Yunyung/Object-Detector-on-SVHN-Datasets/README.md

 | mAP    | 0.390  | 0.402       | 0.419         |
 | Speed(ms)|20.6   | 59.4   | 94.1        |

-The three object detector shown above are measured by mAP score and Speed.
+The three object detectors shown above are measured by mAP score and Speed per image.
 The speed tested in ```SpeedBenchmark.ipynb``` file